hoovdc/MapMyRun_to_Strava_Migration-TCX_Data_Format/docs/mapmyrun-to-strava-migration-plan.md

 ## Current Project Status & Next Steps

-The project is now feature-complete and architecturally robust.
-All core phases of the migration plan have been implemented, with a strong focus on data integrity, error handling, and user control.
+The project's core features are complete and the application is stable and robust.
+All major development tasks outlined in this plan have been implemented.
+The application has been successfully tested with live data in batches, and the error handling, duplicate detection, and rate-limiting mechanisms have been proven to work effectively.
-- An automatic database migration system is in place, ensuring the application is self-healing against schema changes.
-- All TCX files have been intelligently validated, accounting for indoor activities.
-- The Strava uploader is resilient, handling API errors, duplicates, and missing metadata gracefully.

-**The next step is to run the final migration**, which involves executing the full pipeline, monitoring the upload, and verifying the results in Strava.
-The application is in a production-ready state for its single-user purpose.
+The application is now ready for the full, production migration of all remaining workouts.

+The only remaining tasks are post-migration activities, as outlined in **Phase 10**, such as performing a final audit and archiving the project data.
+No further feature development is required to complete the primary goal of the migration.